Willful Sin after you are born again is not covered by the Sacrifice of Jesus!

 If you are not born again all this could appear to be foolishness.

-I am going to continue this series by looking at what Leviticus says is and isn’t covered by the Sacrifice.
+I hope to continue this series by looking at what Leviticus says is and isn’t covered by the Sacrifice.
 That doesn’t mean that you should go around analysing everything you do to see if it fits into one category or another.
 If you are born again you know in your heart when you are out of sync with the Holy Spirit.
 A lot of the things mentioned in Leviticus such as confession, restitution, willful sin and restoration you will do without needing to know the chapter and verses that apply to them.

 But if you are like me and love the way the Scriptures, Old and New Testament, consistently reveal the nature of God then you might want to follow along.